 "They are so far away from home, which is difficult for the whole community.
-The Government Emergency people through on its first day of operation.
-Services Department is doing a great job working with community leaders and setting up access to education, flowing creek.
+The Government Emergency Services Department is doing a great job working with community leaders and setting up access to education, sport, and other activities to keep them active, engaged and having fun."

 "We are very proud to be involved in the relief effort, and we hope that we're making it a little easier for all three communities, who are missing home.
-There's a lot this is an opportunity to run these programs, do some swimming assessments and make it fun and engaging.
-"Their water access at home is the Victoria River and the creeks that flow from it, so we are offering programs that help in that environment: rope rescue, wearing a life jacket and recognising people in difficulty in a fast first Sunday and 150 people showed up, which was of rebuilding to be done, and critical infrastructure to be wonderful," Ms Roberts said. reinstated over the weeks ahead," Ms Roberts said.
-"We all want the community to return home with more swimming and water safety skills, more lifesaving skills in particular.
-So that's our focus now.
+There's a lot of rebuilding to be done, and critical infrastructure to be reinstated over the weeks ahead," Ms Roberts said.